 "Now" marks a break in the main story line.
 This new section gives background information about the men who served King David.
 (See: Background Information)

-Joab was over ...
-Benaiah son of Jehoiada was over ...
-Adoniram was over
+Joab was over...Benaiah son of Jehoiada was over

 The phrase "was over" refers to having authority over a group of people.
-AT: "Joab had authority over ...
-Benaiah son of Jehoiada had authority over ...
-Adoniram had authority over" (See: Idiom)
+Alternate translation: "Joab had authority over...Benaiah son of Jehoiada had authority over" (See: Idiom)